bvn-architecture/styleguide/_includes/alphabet/alphabet-markdown/f/f-1-value.markdown

-<span class="transform-to-uppercase">Room schedule spreadsheet list every space, identified by the name and number.<br>
+<span class="transform-to-uppercase">Room schedule spreadsheet list every space, identified by the name and number.

-The information is identical with the room names and room numbers shown in the plans.<br>
+The information is identical with the room names and room numbers shown in the plans.

 The room schedule presents a comprehensive list of spaces which constitute the project.</span>

 - Make reference to G series